Zamiell/isaac-leaderboards/README.md

-# isaac-leaderboards
+# isaac-streaking

-This is the source code for the [Isaac Streaking Leaderboards](https://isaac-leaderboards.vercel.app/), a website that tracking streaking records for _[The Binding of Isaac: Repentance](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/)_.
+This is the source code for the [Isaac Streaking Leaderboards](https://www.isaacstreaking.com/), a website that tracking streaking records for _[The Binding of Isaac: Repentance](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/)_.

 The website is built with [SvelteKit](https://kit.svelte.dev/) + [Prisma](https://www.prisma.io/).
 It is hosted by [Vercel](https://vercel.com/) + [Supabase](https://supabase.com/).